-Nuclear fusion is when two smaller, lighter nuclei join to form a single larger and heavier nuclei.
-Stars use nuclear fusion reactions to produce energy
+Nuclear fusion occurs when two smaller, lighter nuclei join to form a single larger and heavier nucleus.
+Stars use nuclear fusion reactions to produce energy.

-For example, two hydrogen nuclei can fuse together, under high temperature and pressure to form the nucleus of a helium isotope.
+For example, under high temperature and pressure, two hydrogen nuclei can fuse together to form the nucleus of a helium isotope.
 A neutron will be released in the process and a large amount of energy.

-Elements heavier than hydrogen are formed when lighter elements undergo nuclear fusion.
+Elements heavier than hydrogen are formed over time when lighter elements undergo nuclear fusion.

-Nuclear fusion produces a lot of energy because some of the mass of the original nuclei is converted to energy, instead of being transferred to the new nucleus.
+Nuclear fusion produces a lot of energy because some of the mass of the original nuclei gets converted to energy, rather than being transferred to the new nucleus.
 This means that the mass of the final nucleus will be slightly less than the combined mass of the original nuclei.

 Only a small amount is converted to energy in each reaction.
 However, when you combine the high number of reactions taking place, this produces a large amount of energy.

-Another benefit to nuclear fusion is that it does not produce any radioactive waste.
+Another benefit of nuclear fusion is that it does not produce any radioactive waste.
 The process also requires hydrogen fuel, which can be made fairly easily.

-The reason nuclear fusion requires such high temperatures is because the process involves the fusion of nuclei.
+Nuclear fusion requires such high temperatures because the process involves merging positively charged nuclei.
 As nuclei are positively charged, they will naturally repel each other.
 This means the nuclei must travel at a fast speed and fuse very quickly to overcome the electromagnetic repulsion.

 Higher temperatures result in higher kinetic energy.
 So, to travel at such a high speed, the nuclei must travel in a hot gas or plasma that is at least 100,000,000 degrees Celsius (°C).